 TO: Employee

 FROM: Deciding Official

 SUBJ: Telework Notification Letter - Employee Eligible to Telework

-1. The Telework Enhancement Act of 2010 (Public Law 111-292) requires the Department of Veterans Affairs to determine the eligibility of all employees to participate in telework and notify all employees of their eligibility to telework.
-In order for an employee to be approved to telework, the employee's position must be identified suitable for telework and the employee must be determined eligible to telework.
-After careful review of your duties and responsibilities I have determined that you are eligible to telework.
+Affairs to des of their eligib position mus work Enhancement Act of 2010 (Public Law 111-292) requires the Department of Veterans termine the eligibility of all employees to participate in telework and notify all employees bility to telework.
+In order for an employee to be approved to telework, the employee's at be identified suitable for telework and the employee must be determined eligible to fter careful review of your duties and responsibilities I have determined that you are eligible

-2. This decision does not grant you permission to telework.
-Before you may be approved to telework, you must complete employee telework training in the Talent Management System.
-You must also submit VA Form 0740, Telework Request/Agreement, [or the electronic equivalent] to your supervisor for evaluation.
+you must cor sion does not grant you permission to telework.
+Before you may be approved to telework, implete employee telework training in the Talent Management System.
+You must also form 740, Telework Request/Agreement, to your supervisor for evaluation.

 3. You may begin teleworking only after you have completed the required telework training and have an approved Telework Agreement.
 Mission needs, availability of equipment and internet access to the VA network will be considered when evaluating your request to telework.

 Signature of Decision Official

-I acknowledge receipt of this letter.
+I acknowleds ge receipt of this letter.

+Signat ure of Employee Date